BIG-MAP/wp4-platform-controller/README.md

 ## Configuration

-Environmental variable `LLE_API_SETTINGS_PATH` can be used to specify the path to the configuration file.
+Environmental variable `LLE_API_SETTINGS_PATH` can be used to specify the path to the configuration file inside a container.

+To use a custom configuration file, mount it to the container and set the environmental variable to the path inside the container.

 The default value is `lle_settings.json`.

 Default settings are the following: